Aaron Carson Vaughn

 Elite Navy SEAL, Aaron Carson Vaughn, was killed August 6, 2011, when a Chinook helicopter carrying 30 American troops was shot down in Afghanistan.
 Aaron had just celebrated his 30th birthday.

-After serving in SEAL Team One for many years, Special Operations Chief Vaughn, in May of 2010, began rigorous selection and training with Naval Special Warfare Development Group .
+After serving with SEAL Team One for many years, Special Operations Chief Vaughn, in May of 2010, began rigorous selection and training with Naval Special Warfare Development Group .
 He endured several months of the most rigorous training offered in the military and upon successful completion reported to Development and Evaluation Squadron Three in December 2010.
-Aaron completed numerous deployments around the world, including several combat deployments to Afghanistan and Iraq.
+Aaron completed many deployments around the world, including several combat deployments to Afghanistan and Iraq.